ray4ik/MoneyTrackerSDA/MoneyTracker user manual.md

 Note.
 If you choose 1,  to understand what is income and what is expense, expense is marked with sign "-".
 But when you add the expense, you dont need to enter "-", just use positive values.

 # Notes
-Application handles cases when user input incorrect values, for example, if user input wrong statement (not number) for the price
+Application handles cases when user inputs incorrect values, for example, if user inputs wrong statement (not number) for the price

 ```bash
 Enter 1 for inserting expense, 2 - for income